-The diagram shows the Relatics Architecture, including a number of important features.
-A number of Relatics features that have a distinct added value will be described here.
+The diagram shows the Relatics architecture, including a number of important features.
+A few of them will be described here.
 Basic features like User Management, Reporting, Webservices, Importing, History or Baselines work like one can expect and can be demonstrated on request.

 Semantic Information Model